bevy-cheatbook/bevy-cheatbook/src/basics/ec.md

 {{#include ../code/src/basics.rs:struct-component}}
 ```

-Types must be unique -- an entity can only have one of each type.
+Types must be unique -- an entity can only have one component of each type.

 Use wrapper (newtype) structs to make unique components out of simpler types: